top of page

 Dennis Kapsas (left) gets ready to go back to moving sand, while his co-worker, Cesario Aton III, adds fuel to his bulldozer.

-...where he scoops up sand with a bucket, moving it from one location to another, in this case, from the east side of the beach near the promenade closer towards the shore.
+...where he scoops up sand with a bucket, moving it from one location to another, in this case, from the east side of the beach near the promenade closer toward the shore.

 Sand builds up along the pedestrian promenade at Ocean Beach.